riya-dhama19/Twitter_review_Sentiment_Analysis/README.md

 # Twitter_review_Sentiment_Analysis

-Apply the logistic regression classification algorithm using scikit-learn and Python to classify Restaurant reviews as either postive or negative.
+Apply the logistic regression classification algorithm using scikit-learn and Python to classify Twitter reviews as either postive or negative.

 ## Objective :